 Happy Valley isn’t rocking with James Franklin’s tweet

+When James Franklin hit that tweet on X, Happy Valley went out and torched him.
 Fans started with a diabolical burn: “Almost tore my ACL racing to the comment section.”
 That’s harsh and funny at the same time.
 This user knew there would be digital haymakers at Franklin’s first tweet following their loss to a 0-4 UCLA team.
 It felt like everybody was just waiting for this moment.

 Another fan called out Franklin’s audacity: “Genuinely can’t believe this is a real tweet.”
 At first, it felt like something straight out of a spam page.
 Imagine putting “1-0” and “let’s go” after losing back-to-back games and falling out of the AP Poll for the first time since the 2000s.

 Penn State troll pages piled on Franklin’s tweet and even called for a breakup: “Do us a favor, Coach.
 Have your agent start making phone calls to Arkansas, UCLA, and anyone else that may need a head coach coming up.
 Let’s do this amicably and go our separate ways.
 It’s time.”
-Penn State firing James Franklin would have to break the bank, James Franklin’s buyout is $56 million.
+Penn State firing James Franklin would have to break the bank; James Franklin’s buyout is $56 million.
 It’s a bit too early to say whether Penn State will cash the check.

 ADVERTISEMENT

-One fan at least gave Franklin some backhanded props for that type of tweet: “You got some balls James, I’ll give you that.”
+One fan at least gave Franklin some backhanded props for that type of tweet: “You got some b—- James, I’ll give you that.”
 That’s one way to put it.
 Penn State’s natty aspirations are out the window now.
-With Indiana and Ohio State still on deck, safe to say a 4-loss team won’t be sniffing the playoffs.
+With Indiana and Ohio State still on deck, it’s safe to say a 4-loss team won’t be sniffing the playoffs.

 ADVERTISEMENT